tstack/lnav/docs/source/ui.rst

 Press :kbd:`t` to switch to the text view.
 While in the text view, you can press :kbd:`f` or :kbd:`Shift` + :kbd:`F` to switch to the next / previous text file.

+The breadcrumb bar will show the name of the file and any structure that was discovered in the content.
+The file crumb will show a "↻" icon if the file is from the output of a FIFO, :code:`:sh` command, or data that was piped into the standard input.
+When the pipe is closed, the icon will disappear.

+If the content is piped into lnav through standard input, a FIFO, or a :code:`:sh` command, the time that lines are received are recorded.
+You can press :kbd:`Shift` + :kbd:`T` to view the elapsed time like in the LOG view.
+The breadcrumb bar will also show the received time of the focused line after the file name crumb.

 Markdown
 """"""""